 As always, it’s crucial to maintain healthy workplace hygiene by reminding sick staff to stay home – particularly vital with the continued risk of COVID-19 infection.

 2) Rethink working spaces

-Following the reopening, businesses will still need to observe regulations imposed during COVID-19, such as physical distancing, employee gatherings, and hygiene practices.
+For those with physical workspaces that are reopening, businesses will still need to observe regulations imposed during COVID-19, such as physical distancing, employee gatherings, and hygiene practices.
 It’s unlikely that pre-virus working environments adhere to these new restrictions and will require some thoughtful planning to protect the health and safety of employees.
 The health and safety requirements for 6 feet between employees inevitably impacts individual seating arrangements and shared spaces like cafeterias.

 3) Maintain communications

 It is unlikely that any workplace change will be permanent at this time, reinforcing the need for employee resiliency and agility when it comes to the work environment.
 Regular communications not only supports daily business initiatives but also provides reassurance and solutions for employees who understandably have questions and concerns about their workplace.
 Employee surveys can capture workplace sentiment and help reveal how employees feel so the right supports can be provided.